 GeneCards Summary for NUP98 Gene

 NUP98 (Nucleoporin 98 And 96 Precursor) is a Protein Coding gene.
-Diseases associated with NUP98 include Childhood Acute Myeloid Leukemia and Myeloid Leukemia.
-Among its related pathways are Transport of the SLBP independent Mature mRNA and Signaling by GPCR.
+Diseases associated with NUP98 include Acute Megakaryoblastic Leukemia Without Down Syndrome and Childhood Acute Myeloid Leukemia.
+Among its related pathways are Cell Cycle, Mitotic and Transport of the SLBP independent Mature mRNA.
 Gene Ontology (GO) annotations related to this gene include transporter activity and structural constituent of nuclear pore.

 UniProtKB/Swiss-Prot Summary for NUP98 Gene